Artem-Viveritsa/FusionJewelryToolkit/README.md

   - **Size Ratio** — Scale factor relative to the gemstone diameter.
 Default: `1.0`.
 Range: `0.7–1.3`.
   - **Hole Ratio** — Central hole diameter as a fraction of cutter diameter.
 Default: `0.5`.
 Range: `0.2–0.8`.
   - **Cone Angle** — Cutter cone angle.
 Default: `41°`.
 Range: `30°–60°`.

-### Limitations and recommendations
+- **Limitations and recommendations:**

-- When you edit an existing Cutters operation, the add-in currently creates a new body instead of modifying the original.
+  - When you edit an existing CuttersForGemstones operation, the add-in currently creates a new body instead of modifying the original.
 This behavior preserves the ability to change parameters (height, depth, scale, etc.) after the initial creation.
   - Do not manually edit cutter bodies with other modeling tools.
-If you modify a generated body and later change Cutters parameters, the resulting geometry and dependency links can become unpredictable.
+If you modify a generated body and later change CuttersForGemstones parameters, the resulting geometry and dependency links can become unpredictable.
-- To update cutters, change parameters using the Cutters command (so the operation regenerates correctly), then use Boolean operations to subtract the cutters from target bodies.
+  - To update cutters, change parameters using the CuttersForGemstones command (so the operation regenerates correctly), then use Boolean operations to subtract the cutters from target bodies.